yowainwright/yowainwright.github.io/_drafts/2016-12-7-email-share-link.md

 - html
 layout: post
 author: Jeff Wainwright
 meta: Email share links are often disregarded as simple but there are a few challenges to be aware of
-note: feature-image-aside
 featured_image: "/assets/js.svg"
 ---